jefesaurus/bc15/README.md

 Style
 ====
-Somewhat aribtrarily, indentations should be 2 spaces.
+Somewhat arbitrarily, indentations should be 2 spaces.
 Set this manually, or import the eclipse format file I've included in teams/style.xml Right click the project and go to properties->java code style->formatter->import->styles.xml And then select ayylmao